top of page

 What else do physical therapists do?

-Meet Dr. Swenson,
+Meet Dr. Lamog,

 a local physical therapist!